-Shoreline is a project being delivered in collaboration with Birmingham University, Hull City Council, East Riding Council and the Environment Agency.
+Shoreline is a project being delivered in collaboration with the University of Birmingham, Hull City Council, East Riding Council and the Environment Agency.
 The project aims to raise awareness of the impact of rising sea levels and how it will affect everyone living in the Humber area.

 We want to change that and get people thinking and talking.
 Through better conversation and understanding we believe the region can lead the way with flood management ideas and solutions.